ietf-wg-cellar/matroska-specification/notes.md

 ### Overlay Track

-Overlay tracks should be rendered in the same 'channel' as the track it's linked to.
+Overlay tracks SHOULD be rendered in the same 'channel' as the track it's linked to.
 When content is found in such a track it is played on the rendering channel instead of the original track.

 ### Position References